pepopowitz/building-your-first-react-app/src/slides/11_css.md

 ???

-what it looks like in your code
+what it looks like in your code:

+- css file specific to friend
+- import into component **as default dep**
+- reference classname as a property on styles

 ---